 - Remain in your lane while crossing the intersection with both hands on the wheel.
 If your lane is blocked by a vehicle turning or edging into traffic, slow down or stop instead of overtaking.

 - Don’t shift gears until you are almost entirely through the intersection if the vehicle has a manual transmission.
-If the intersection is more than four lanes wide, you can shift gears freely as you drive through it.
+If the intersection is more than four lanes wide, you can shift gears freely as you drive through it to avoid slowing traffic behind you.

 - If you had to slow down in the intersection, check your mirrors for traffic before accelerating again.